Modeling and characterization of materials and manufacturing processes

 -

-The development of computational tools based on reverse engineering that allow designing optimal shaping strategy and tooling design.
+The development of computational tools based on reverse engineering that allow designing an optimal shaping strategy and tooling design.